matthew-brett/mcpmark/README.md

     * e.g. `mcp-find-duplicates components/my_component/*.Rmd` to analyze
       duplicates, write summary into some file, say `report.md`.
     * Check notebook execution with `mcp-run-notebooks <path_to_notebooks>`.
-      Consider running this with e.g. `rerun do mcp-run-notebooks components/pandering` to continuously test notebooks.
+      Consider running this with e.g. `rerun mcp-run-notebooks components/pandering` to continuously test notebooks.
     * Move any irreparable notebooks to `broken` directory, and mark in `broken.csv` file.